All Episodes

 Like we're just not grown-ups.

-well, I guess I'm gonna need to solve the problem another way.
+We're not prepared to say, huh, well, I guess I'm going to need to solve the problem another way.

 We expect the market to come in and give us stuff to buy to solve our problems for us.

-Because the basic point is if you're going to say, I'm allowed to tell you something is safe because we don't know of a harm.
+Because the basic point is, if you're going to say, I'm allowed to tell you something is safe because we don't know of a harm.

 Well, that is going to create a strong bias in favor of new drugs.